tigressine/plum/docs/README.rst

 usage
 -----
 Plum presently has five modes of operation.
-These modes are as follows:
+The modes are as follows:
   - run
   - scan
   - parse
   - execute
   - compile

-To run a
+To run a program:q

 ::
   ./plomachine yourbytecode.plc